lilivinc/codeJam2024/src/about.md

 ## **How we built it**

-HTML, Tailwind CSS and PHP were mainly used for the interface.
+Frontend: HTML, Tailwind CSS and php were mostly used for the interface.

-We used Javascript to loop through the existing tasks and return valid start times for the new moveable task.
+Backend: We used Javascript to loop through the existing tasks and return valid start times.

 ## **Challenges we ran into**

-The most challenging part was to assemble the different parts of the code.
+The most challenging part was to assemble the different parts of the code, especially when it came to user input.
 We spent a lot of time looking for ways to make the different languages interact and reference the objects created in the different files.

 ## **What we learned**